shubhamgoel90/Covid-Doctor/README.md

 ### Motivation

-In these difficult times everybody has to be causious for which they need to have a self assesment tool which they can use for scanning themselves anytime.
+In these difficult times, everybody has to be cautious for which they need to have a self-assessment tool which they can use for scanning themselves anytime.

 ### Services Offered By Covid Doctor